9 Important Reasons to Consume More Omega 3 Fatty Acids

 6. Omega 3 supplements reduce symptoms of ADHD – a study published in the Journal of the American Academy of Child and Adolescent Psychiatry found that the condition of children suffering from ADHD who consumed omega 3 was relieved significantly.

-7. Reducing learning difficulties and improving behaviour with omega 3 – a study conducted at the University of Oxford, found that high consumption of omega 3 led to a significant improvement in reading, spelling and behaviour in children.
+7. Reducing learning difficulties and improving behavior with omega 3 – a study conducted at the University of Oxford, found that high consumption of omega 3 led to a significant improvement in reading, spelling and behavior in children.

 9. Omega 3 and mental states – omega 3 reduced the progression in mental changes and situations of psychosis in people at high risk.
 It was found that omega 3 reduced the risk of clinical psychosis in people with high risk of developing psychosis – the ones who developed early stage where there are mental changes, but it is still not certain that they will develop schizophrenia.

 These studies on the effects of omega 3 are a clear attempt to highlight how important this fatty acid is to people.
 It is important to remember that omega 3 is not produced naturally in our body so we must consume it in order to provide the body with the ingredients it needs to develop and maintain itself.
 Seafood is a great source for omega 3, such as: halibut, herring, mackerel, oysters, salmon, sardines, trout, tuna and cod.
-Vegetables, especially green leafy ones, such as: kale, parsley, mint, Brussle sprouts, spinach and watercress, are rich in ALA, one form of omega-3 fatty acids (although ALA isn’t as powerful as the other omega 3 fatty acids, DHA and EPA).
+Vegetables, especially green leafy ones, such as: kale, parsley, mint, Brussels sprouts, spinach, watercress and ground flaxseed, are rich in ALA, one form of omega-3 fatty acids (although ALA isn’t as powerful as the other omega 3 fatty acids, DHA and EPA).
 Bread and pasta are some of the foods most commonly enriched with omega 3.
-Ground flaxseed is also a good source of omega 3.
-If you have any lack of omega 3, it is recommended to consume it as a supplement.

 You’ll also find omega 3 in whole foods like seeds and nuts.
 Click here to read about the health benefits of nuts and seeds: